dhis2/dhis2-docs/src/user/configure-programs-in-the-maintenance-app.md

     2. (Optional) select a **Color** and an **Icon** that will be used by the data capture apps to identify this program stage.
     3. Enter a **Description**.
-    4. In the **Scheduled days from start** field, enter the minimum number of days to wait for starting the program stage.
+    4. Enter the required number of days into the **Scheduled days from start** field: The first event in this program stage will be scheduled this many days after the enrollment or the incident date, depending on the configuration.
+If **Show incident date** in **Enrollment details** is configured, the system will use incident date as start.
+If **Genereate events based on enrollment date** in **Program stage details** is configured the system will use enrollment date as start.
 3. Enter repeatable program stage details.
     1. Specify if the program stage is **Repeatable** or not.
     2. Select a **Period type**.